Ta180m/Blog/_posts/2021-04-23-so-you-want-to-be-anonymous-online.md

 Encryption is your friend!
 If you use it wisely, it's a key step on the road to anonymity.

+### Be careful with fingerprinting!

+You can use [this site](https://amiunique.org/) to check if your browser's fingerprint is unique.
+It's one way Tor and VPN users can be tracked, so be careful!

 ### Use your phone as little as possible

 Unless you have dumb phone, in which case you should be fine.